title: a weave / the fragment

 type: installation and audio journal

 an 8’x8’ black box featuring 8 channels of generative audio, audio reactive LEDs, and kente scarves from Ghana.
 The work probes the complexities of travel as a process of becoming.
-Alluding to memory, desire, expectation, and the jigsaw of cosmopolitanism, the recollection diffuses a audio collage across a multichannel installation that includes the artist’s voice, various extracts from journal entries, literary references, location recordings captured by the by the artist, processed samples from Ghanaian musicians, and sounds of travel ephemera.
+Alluding to memory, desire, expectation, and the jigsaw of cosmopolitanism, the recollection diffuses a audio collage across a multichannel installation that includes spoken extracts from journal entries, literary references, location recordings, processed samples from Ghanaian musicians, and sounds of travel ephemera.

 title: reflections of a thousand faces

 Reflections of a Thousand Faces is a site-specific, 12-channel, generative sound installation in a stairwell in the Wiesner Building at MIT.

 For me this was first time working with multi-channel sound in both performance and installation settings.
 For this particular project, site-specificity was crucial in the understanding and experience of the 12-channel installation that sourced sounds from the stairwell.
 In order for the focus to be on the content, I designed the speaker mounts and wiring system to be as minimal as possible.
 Running the wire along the railings also helped ensure building occupants could egress without difficulty in the event of an emergency.